Brikmo/brikmo-landing-page/src/pages/support/getting-good-reviews.md

 **Efficiency:**

-Time is the core proponent in the idea of “same-day delivery”.
+Time is the core component in the idea of “same-day delivery”.
 With that being the case, it is very important that both the Customer and the Helper are timely with their messaging each other, and the Helper operates at a professional pace when performing a delivery.
 The quicker, and smoother the experience is without issues, higher ratings are guaranteed.

 **Focus on Success:**